-Texas Landlord Tenant Law and Regulations
+Texas Landlord Tenant Laws: FAQs

 How much can I charge for rent?

-Texas does not restrict the amount of rent a Landlord is permitted to charge.
+According to Texas Landlord Tenant Law, Texas does not restrict the amount of rent a Landlord is permitted to charge.

 How many tenants can I rent to for a single unit?

 The number of live in tenants may be three (3) times the number of bedrooms as in the rental unit.

 The state of Texas places no limit on the amount of money that can be charged to perform a back-ground check on a future tenant.

 Is there any restriction on what may be charged to a tenant as a late fee when he is late on his rent?

 The tenant must be at least one day behind the due date of the rent payment before you can assess a fee.
 The fee that is charged must be relational to any monies incurred by the landlord because the rent is late.
 For instance, if the landlord must pay a late charge to a mortgage company; this can be figured in as part of a late charge.
 Late fees and/or charges must be specifically detailed in a lease.